Stockholm Initiative for Nuclear Disarmament

 The Stockholm Initiative for Nuclear Disarmament gathers 16 Non-Nuclear Weapon states from different parts of the world and from different security policy contexts:

-Other States Parties to the Non-Prolfieration Treaty – Non-Nuclear Weapon states and Nuclear Weapon states alike – are invited to support and align with the proposals of the initiative as adopted at the ministerial meeting in Berlin on 25 February 2020.
+Other States Parties to the Non-Prolfieration Treaty – Non-Nuclear Weapon states and Nuclear Weapon states alike – are invited to support the proposals of the initiative by aligning with the working papers “Stepping Stones for Advancing Nuclear Disarmament” and “A Nuclear Risk Reduction Package”.